 Laura Bernabei: The Director of Children’s Ministry at the Congregational Church of Batavia, Laura Bernabei goes above and beyond her job description to serve the city of Batavia.
 Most recently, she has played a key role in two programs (Half-Day Afternoon Childcare and CHIP IN Batavia’s gently used prom dress sale) that have helped bring joy to local students and ease the financial burden for parents.
 Knowing the demands of working parents, Bernabei threw her heart into the Half-Day Afternoon Childcare Program, which provides free childcare for BPS101 students in grades K-5 on half days of school.
 This program was founded by the Batavia Ministerial Association in alliance with BPS101.
 For the annual Prom Dress Program, Bernabei was instrumental in convincing the Congregational Church of Batavia to house and help coordinate CHIP IN Batavia’s annual gently used prom dress sale to help local students in need.
 Bernabei has been an active member of the Batavia Bulldog Boosters and Music Buffs for several years and was the parent volunteer liaison for the BHS Color Guard and Winter Guard for four years.
 Bernabei graduated from Valparaiso University with a bachelor’s degree in social work.
 For 12 years after college, she worked in hospitals in Indiana and Southern California as a medical social worker in pediatric, obstetrics, and neonatal units.
 She and her husband Chuck have lived in Batavia for the last 17 years, and their children, Katie, Nick, and Erika, all attended Batavia schools.

 On Homecoming Night, Sat., Sept.
 19, 2015, Batavia Public School District 101 welcomed 14 individual inductees into its inaugural Hall of Honor at Batavia High School.
+Here is a video of the event.

 The BPS Hall of Honor was initiated by the Batavia Foundation for Educational Excellence and BPS101 to promote pride in Batavia Public Schools and to honor alumni, faculty, and friends who have made outstanding accomplishments in their communities and personal lives since they have been associated with District 101.
 The 2015 BPS Hall of Honor event was also a celebration of the Batavia Foundation’s 30th anniversary.